Wednesday, January 25, 2023

 If at first YHVH made His name known to Yisrael by attaching it to their ancestors’ names (the Elohim of…), thereby demonstrating His all-time faithfulness, now He wants to convey to His people that He is in charge of their present circumstances, in control of all of nature - both animate and inanimate; of mankind, beasts and the elements.
 The first to be affected is Egypt's source of water and life, the Nile (Ye’or in the Biblical terminology), which He turns into blood.
 Blood, in its turn, is also a symbol of life and atonement but it now becomes a deadly substance in the very body of water, which in the second plague will be swarming with frogs (8:6).
 The Nile was the grave of many of Yisrael’s infants (ref.
 Ex.
 1:22), and now that blood is crying out, not from the ground, but from the water… In addition, all of Egypt’s other water sources also turned to blood (7:19).

 This time it is 'real' pestilence, not the figurative type, which is plaguing the herds and flocks of the Egyptians (9:8, 9).
 “Boils and hail with fire flashing… in the midst of… it” (9:24) are the next two plagues, both of which have no tangible effect on the Israelites, “in the land of Goshen in which My people dwell” – with “dwell” being a translation of “stand”.
 “Stand”?
 Why stand?
-Could the text be hinting at the temporary nature of their existence in Goshen, as shortly they would be leaving that locale?
-There YHVH made “a division between My [His] people and your [Par’o’s] people” (8:23).
-“Division” here is “p'dut” which literally means “ransom”.
+Could the text hint at the temporary nature of their existence in Goshen, as they would shortly leave "your [Par’o’s] people” (8:23).
+Verse 22 highlights thev “division” between the land of Goshen and the rest of Egypt by the use of the term “p'dut” which literally means “ransom”.
 It is the ransom that always separates those who are "My people" from those who are Par'oh's.
-The basic meaning of the Hebrew root [p.d.h] is “to achieve the transfer of ownership from one to another through payment of a price or an equivalent substitute”.2 More on this idea in next week's Parasha…
+The basic meaning of the Hebrew root [p.d.h] is “to achieve the transfer of ownership from one to another through payment of a price or an equivalent substitute".2 More on this idea in next week's Parasha…

 1 In Hebrew, the "v" sound (vav) and the "y" sound (yod) are often interchangeable, such as in the name Chava (Eve), which denotes “life,” although the noun “life” is “chayim,” and “to live” is “ lich’yot”.